 Applied Agriculture & Food Studies

 Melissa found her passion for agriculture while growing up on her family’s purebred Angus cattle operation in Springfield, Nebraska.
 She honed that passion through her time in several agricultural youth organizations and while at the University of Nebraska-Lincoln where she received her B.S. in Agricultural Leadership, Education and Communication in 2013.
 Melissa assisted in the foundation of the non-profit, Siouxland Agriculture in the Classroom, an agricultural education service for educators and students in a seven-county region in Northwest Iowa, and served as Director of the organization from 2013-2018.
-Melissa is currently working on a Master's degree in Agricultural Education from South Dakota State University.
-She now resides with her husband Mark and son Roy on their family farm and cattle operation near Moville, Iowa.
+Melissa is also has a Master’s degree in Agricultural Education from South Dakota State University.
+She now resides with her husband Mark and children Roy, Charlie and Jeannie on their family farm and cattle operation near Moville, Iowa.